mose247/Object_detection_in_urban_environments/README.md

 * Change the dimension of the output layer in `model` to match the new classification task.
 Since the Waymo Open Dataset contains annotations for three classes (car, pedestrian and cyclist), we should set:
   * `num_classes: 3`

 * Set the path to the new training dataset and label map in `train_input_reader`:
   * `input_path: "/opt/ml/input/data/train/*.tfrecord"`
   * `label_map_path: "/opt/ml/input/data/train/label_map.pbtxt"`

 * Set the path to the new evaluation dataset and label map in `eval_input_reader`:
   * `input_path: "/opt/ml/input/data/val/*.tfrecord"`
   * `label_map_path: "/opt/ml/input/data/train/label_map.pbtxt"`

 * Set the path to the pre-trained weigths and specify the tuning type in `train_config`:
   * `fine_tune_checkpoint: "checkpoint/ckpt-0"`
   * `fine_tune_checkpoint_type: "detection"`

 Additionaly, one may also experiment with different optimization strategies, learning rates or data augmentations to improve the resulting performances of the models.
-Due to the limited AWS budget available, to keep the training jobs under reasonable time the models were trained using just 2000 updating steps and a batch size of 8 images.
+Due to the limited AWS budget available, to complete training jobs within reasonable time and avoid capacity errors models were trained using just **2000 updating steps** and **batches of 8** images.

+To optimize the loss function SGD with Momentum was used.
+With respect to Vanilla SGD, this optimization techniques tends to converge faster and is less sensitive to local minima.

 ### Modify output layer